 Currently, there is a debate about whether knowing genetic risk factors can motivate people to change their lifestyle and be an overall force for good.

 In fact, there is some evidence that knowing about genetic risks could have a negative impact in some cases.
-This is because individuals tend to perceive their genetic makeup as being out of their control, perhaps convincing them to simply give up.
+This is because individuals tend to perceive their genetic makeup as being

 The study, from Stanford University in California, taps into the placebo effect — where an inert intervention, such as a sugar pill, has a measurable benefit.

 The placebo effect is so powerful that, in drug trials, a placebo can exert just as large an influence as the drug undergoing testing.

 The opposite of a placebo — where an inert intervention has an adverse effect — is known as a nocebo.
 For instance, as the Stanford authors explain, “simply disclosing potential side effects of medications can increase their prevalence, even when providers emphasize that these side effects are occasional or uncommon.”

 For the current study, the research team informed their 116 participants that they were taking part in a study looking at the relationship between DNA and diet.